sjsandy/AL-MANAGER/README.txt

 == Arbitrary section ==

-While AL_Manager was designed to be flexible it does come with some presets / conventions that you can use (if you choose) out of the box
+While AL_Manager was designed to be flexible it does come with some presets / conventions that you can use (if you choose).

 Directory structure ;

 - /includes : All single file classes are placed here
-- /library : Add your classes that come packaged in folders here
+- /library : Packaged classes are placed here
 - /modules : classes designed to work with in wordpress are place here, and follow a simple naming convention e.g. mod_prefix_name.php

+Add your own
+- /custom : Create these directories to automatically add your custom classes/libraries/modules
+----- /custom/includes
+----- /custom/library
+----- /custom/modules

 = Classes / Libraries =